a-grieco/SEGR5910/README.md

 ---------------

 Clone this repository.

-In the command shell, cd into desired location and enter the following:
+In the command shell, cd into desired location and type:
 `git clone https://github.com/a-grieco/SEGR5910.git`